chrigkou/sgan/README.md

 In order to load the data, the files _path_manager.py_ and _datasource.py_ inside _datasources/_ directory should be modified accordingly.

+## Run the project and train the models

+In order to run the whole project and train the GAN, you should first obtain and store the data from one of the mentioned datasets.
+Run the Notebook data_preprocess.ipynb first, to perform the first processing on the data of the chosen appliance.
+Set the paths on your computer, to save and load files appropriately.
+After running the first notebook a pickle file will be created with the processed data.

+The next step is to run the clean_dataset.ipynb file.
+This will read the pre processed data and performa the signature isolation and final cleaning of the data.
+Some plots and prints are left in the code for debuggin purposes and to illustrate the process more clearly.
+After running this, the final signatures timeseries will be saved in pickle files.

+Finally the last file sgan_train contains the main training loop and architectures of the models, as well the creation of the final timeseries.

+Please note that wandb is used in the final file for data visualization and keeping important information regarding the models and train process.
+If you do not wish to use it, you should remove it from the code.

 ## Licence

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/chrigkou/sgan/blob/main/LICENSE) file for details